WanderWise Wandering Tech Guide

 As wandering risk increases, motion sensors can offer early warning of exit attempts or restlessness.
 They work especially well at night or in homes with multiple exits.

-🛏️ Bed Alarms / Mats (Recommended for Moderate, Elevated, and Advanced)
+🛏️ Bed Alarms and Pressure Mats (Recommended for Moderate, Elevated, and Advanced)

 • What It Is